chickendrop89/OneShot-Extended/README.md

 - ```sudo rfkill unblock wifi```

 **"Device or resource busy (-16)"**
 - Try disabling Wi-Fi in the system settings and kill the Network manager.
-Alternatively, you can try running OneShot with ```--iface-down``` argument.
+Alternatively, you can try running OneShot-Extended with ```--iface-down``` argument.

 **The wlan0 interface disappears when Wi-Fi is disabled on Android devices with MediaTek SoC**
-- Try running OneShot with the `--mtk-wifi` flag to initialize Wi-Fi device driver.
+- Try running Oneshot-Extended with the `--mtk-wifi` flag to initialize Wi-Fi device driver.

 -----